Frequently Asked Questions About Counseling in Nashville, TN

 I work best with clients who are willing to play an active role in their own process — showing up both in and out of sessions by being present and curious, willing to consider new ideas, sit with feelings, and practice new behaviors.
 My job is to help with these tasks.

-I’m a cisgender female ally (pronouns she / her / hers) who wants to put something positive into the world, in part as an undoing of some of the tradition in which I was raised.
-I grew up in evangelical Christianity, where among other things I learned (mostly indirectly) that to be anything other than a straight white male was to be less than.
-I learned not to trust my heart or my voice or my wants — not too much anyway — because they’d surely lead me astray.
-This isn’t the whole story, of course.
-I was part of liberal evangelical churches in those years, and remember with fondness many caring people who wanted most of all to communicate love and kindness and goodness, and to encourage me.
-Usually, for me, they did.
+I’m a cisgender female ally (pronouns she / her / hers) who wants to put something positive into the world.
+I grew up within evangelical Christianity, the organized forms of which at present seem far from what I understand to be the core of the gospel message.
+During the years I was a part of organized religion, I found myself in liberal evangelical churches, and remember with fondness many caring people who strove to communicate love and kindness and goodness, and to encourage me.
+Usually, for me, they did, although I am aware that that is not a universal experience.
 I thought for a long time I’d be a minister of some sort, so after college I went to seminary and got a degree in theology.
 Mostly what I learned there was to think critically and to pay attention to how our contexts shape our beliefs, to appreciate and listen to and learn from people who are different from me, and to see beauty in the everyday ordinary.
-My journey has led me to distance from most institutional religion, but I carry with me to this day themes like, “You are loved,” “Love yourself,” “Love your neighbor,” “Be generous with what you have,” “Stand up for the oppressed,” and the like.
+I also got a deeper dive into feminist and womanist theology and liberation theology.
+My journey has led me farther from most institutional religion than a younger me envisioned, but I carry to this day themes like, “You are loved,” “Love yourself,” “Love your neighbor,” “Be generous with what you have,” “Stand up for the oppressed,” and the like.
 These strengthen my desire to give back to those who have been hurt by the church — to speak truth to power, to stand with open arms and declare all people worthy of love and belonging and welcome.

 Over the years it has been my privilege to sit with folks across the spectrum of gender identity and sexuality, often at the intersection of religion and/or family.